Parts of Lindsey: Present authorities

-In 1996 these Humberside districts were re-grouped into unitary authorities; units which performed the duties of both county and administrative district.
+In 1996 the Humberside districts were re-grouped into unitary authorities; units which performed the duties of both county and administrative district.
 One is North Lincolnshire (centred on Scunthorpe).
 This comprises the former districts of Glanford and Scunthorpe, as well as the Isle of Axholme which formed the southern part of Boothferry district.
 The second is North East Lincolnshire, comprising the former districts of Great Grimsby and Cleethorpes.
 The two unitary authorities represent the most urbanised part of traditional Lincolnshire.

+The remaining parts of Lindsey largely correspond to the 1974 Lincolnshire County Council districts of West Lindsey and East Lindsey.